 - Where to Watch: Stream with cable subscription on TNT app, Rent or Buy on Amazon Video or AppleTV

 Let’s talk about gangster movies.
 There is a segment of the movie-going public for whom it is basically the most prestigious genre of movie.
-Though it was Francis Ford Coppola who elevated the genre to its dizziest heights with the Godfather trilogy, Martin Scorsese is the king of the genre.
+Though it was Francis Ford Coppola who elevated the genre to its dizziest heights with the Godfather trilogy, Martin Scorsese is its king.
 There are many variations, but the classic mob movie of the Scorsese/Coppola school has a tendency to follow the same pattern.
 At first, it’s all respectable shakedowns.
 Life is great!
 If a few guys get shot, well, they deserve it.
-But then things start to get in the way.
+But then other things start to get in the way.
 The wrong person has to be bumped off.
 Somebody starts to get into hard drugs, and in the end it all falls apart.